 Growing old is something that we can’t avoid.
 And when we reach a certain age caring for ourselves may become difficult.
 When this occurs, like Blanche DuBois, we will have to rely on the kindness of strangers or family.
 But sometimes, the family might not have your best interests in mind.

-When a sick, dying or elderly person, or a person dependent on others, makes material changes in an estate plan or gives property away, someone benefits.
+When a sick, dying, or elderly person, or a person dependent on others, makes material changes in an estate plan or gives property away, someone benefits.
 And someone loses what he or she likely would have received.
-Even when changes are documented by experienced lawyers, all too often the question is asked: did the change result from any “undue influence?” “’Undue influence,’ obviously, is not something that can be seen, heard, smelt or felt; its presence can only be established by proof of circumstances from which it may be deduced.”
-Estate of Ferris (1960), 185 Cal.App.2d 731, 734.
+Even when experienced lawyers document changes, all too often, the question is asked: did the change result from any “undue influence?”
+The influence can be demanding pressure or more subtle pressure.

-The Boesch Law Group has defended and prosecuted claims of undue influence involving some of the most complex relationships and sizeable estates in the State of California.
-Call us for a consultation if you or a loved one is affected.
+The Boesch Law Group has defended and prosecuted undue influence claims involving some of the most complex relationships and sizable estates in the State of California.

 When there is undue influence on a loved one, we bring more than just kindness.

 If you are seeking the most skilled and qualified representation, contact the Boesch Law Group today to schedule a free consultation.